-Banjo’s is a successful Bakery Café franchise with 40 stores currently across Tasmania, Victoria, New South Wales and Queensland, with more to open soon.
-Our delicious products are made by cooks who care about , using the best ingredients.
+Banjo’s is a successful Bakery Café franchise with over 45 stores currently across Tasmania, Victoria, New South Wales, Queensland and South Australia, with more to open soon.
+Our delicious products are made by bakers who care about using the best ingredients.
 Our simple philosophy results in a large number of loyal customers, many who make a visit to Banjo’s part of their daily routine.

 Our success is not just for our benefit.
-We have a strong community focus and are committed to give back what we can in sponsorship’s and product donations to local community organisations.
+We have a strong community focus and are committed to give back what we can in the form of sponsorship and product donations to local community organisations.
 Banjo’s collectively gives away over two million dollars of product every year.

-Today, Banjo’s has grown to 40 stores – the growth has been a natural evolution.
+Today, Banjo’s has grown to over 45 stores – the growth has been a natural evolution.
 Slow enough to ensure we stay true to ourselves and our customers, but large enough to ensure the quality systems and processes are in place to provide a unique and memorable customer experience.